-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 It's MORNING EDITION from NPR News.
 I'm Steve Inskeep.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 So in his speech, the president laid out a detailed case linking Osama bin Laden's terror network to its offshoot in Iraq.

-MARY LOUISE KELLY: Good morning, Renee.
+MARY LOUISE KELLY: Hi, Renee.

-MONTAGNE: NPR's intelligence correspondent, Mary Louise Kelly.
+MONTAGNE: Thanks very much.
+NPR's intelligence correspondent, Mary Louise Kelly.